Jose Garcia Player Props: Reds vs. Red Sox

 Jose Garcia At The Plate

-- In 38 games played this season, he has homered in just two of them.
+- In 39 games played this year, he has hit a homer in just two of them.

-- Garcia has driven in a run in 10 games this year (26.3%), including four games with more than one RBI (10.5%).
-He has also driven in three or more of his team's runs in two contests.
+- In 25.6% of his games this season, Garcia has driven in at least one run.
+In four of those games (10.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored at least once 13 times this season (34.2%), including one multi-run game.
+- In 14 of 39 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.